cfogelklou/qrcodie/README.md

 **Project Name:** QRCodie

 **Description:** QRCodie is a modern, simple, and fast Progressive Web App (PWA) built using Vite, React, and TypeScript.
-Its primary function is to generate QR codes in real-time from user-provided text data.
+Its primary function is to generate QR codes from user-provided text data.
 The application emphasizes ease of use, performance, and offers customization options including styling, scaling, and printing of the generated QR codes.

 **Target Platform:** Web (Desktop & Mobile), installable as a PWA.